clifford2/mailcatcher/README.md

 ## About

-[MailCatcher](https://mailcatcher.me/) runs a super simple SMTP server which catches any message sent to it to display in a web interface.
+Samuel Cochran's [MailCatcher](https://mailcatcher.me/) runs a super simple SMTP server which catches any message sent to it, and displays them in a web interface.
 Great for development and testing!

 This code packages MailCatcher as a container image.
 This image is based on